msimerson/node-lts-versions/README.md

 This action has two outputs: `active` and `lts`.

-- active, is currently active node.js versions
+- `active` is currently active node.js versions
-- lts, are a subset of Active.
+- `lts` is a subset of active versions.

 At the time of writing, active=`[14,16,18]` and lts=`[14,16]`.
 Node.js v18 is due to start LTS in five more months.